School of Music

 Music Explorer & Fine Arts Explorer Programs

 Not sure where to start when choosing an instrument or group class?
-Allow us help you in this process.
+Allow us help you in this process to help you find the music lessons right for you.

 MUSIC EXPLORER PROGRAM: Try three different instruments and do 4 consecutive lessons in each.
 Toward the completion of the third instrument choose which instrument to continue learning.